 You can find the low-elevation conifers growing throughout the Coast Range and in the lower elevations of the Columbia Gorge and Cascade Mountains.
 To find higher-elevation conifers growing in their native habitat, you will want to travel to the Cascades, although you can find some mid-level species growing in the Coast Range, for example, the higher elevations of Saddle Mountain near Seaside.

 Scientific names: Each conifer species also has a scientific name.
 Why learn the scientific name?
 These names give you an unambiguous way to identify a species.
-These names are assigned and agreed to by botanists based on rigorous classification of each plant.
+The names are assigned and agreed to by botanists based on a rigorous classification of each plant.
 Each species is assigned to a general grouping or genus and given a unique species name.
 The names are Latin or at least given a Latin ending.
-The name for a species written as Genus species, written in italics with the genus name capitalized.
-For example the scientific name of Grand Fir is Abies grandis.
+The name for a species is written as Genus species, written in italics with the genus name capitalized.
+For example, the scientific name of Grand Fir is Abies grandis.
 This name is universal throughout the world, no matter what language is spoken.
+The Douglas fir is a case where the scientific name clarifies the confusion caused by its common name.
+The genus name is not Abies like that of the grand fir.
+It is Pseudotsuga, which is Latin for false hemlock.
+As is often the case, the species is named for a person, in this case Scottish botanist Archibald Menzies.
+We add a Latin ending to give us the scientific name of Douglas fir: Pseudotsuga menziesii.

 Contact Info: ken.denniston@gmail.com.